Gum Disease and Gut Health: How Swell in Gums Can Impact Overall Health

 A Healthier Mouth = A Healthier Body

 Whether increasing your risk for IBD or another serious health problem, researchers have consistently found that the healthier our mouths, the healthier our bodies.
+A healthy mouth is a foundation for overall well-being, supporting both oral and gut health.
 During this time of COVID-19, it’s more important than ever that patients take their oral health seriously.
+Maintaining oral health plays a key role in reducing the risk of systemic diseases.
 Tooth decay, gum disease, and even tooth loss may seem inconsequential during a pandemic, but untreated gum disease only further weakens our immune systems.
 Now, when we need our immune systems working at full capacity is no time to ignore our oral health.
+The connection between oral health and IBD highlights the importance of oral and gut health and their interconnectedness.
+Supporting gut health through good oral hygiene and dietary choices helps maintain a balanced gut microbiome, which supports immune function and overall health.

 Contact our Seaside dental clinic to schedule your next dental exam and cleaning.
-If you have any questions about the impact poor oral health can have on your overall health, feel free to ask any member of our team during your next visit to Seaside Family Dentistry.
+If you have any questions about the health benefits of maintaining both oral and gut health, or about the impact poor oral health can have on your overall health, feel free to ask any member of our team during your next visit to Seaside Family Dentistry.